 Harvesting helps to maintain woodlands that will thrive well beyond our lifetime and can support a range of wildlife.
 Before we start any forestry work, we carry out thorough ecological surveys to check for species such as birds, mammals, rodents, invertebrates, flora, and fungi.
 For example, Great Plantation is home to protected birds, mammals, and several butterfly species.
 We have worked in partnership with Butterfly Conservation for many years to improve breeding habitat and interconnected areas of the forest for species such as Pearl-bordered Fritillary, Grizzled Skipper, and Dingy Skipper.

 We consider our survey findings against complex factors including tree health, how the ground slopes, soil condition, and likely rainfall when planning forestry work.
-This thinning in Great Plantation has been planned outside bird nesting season and outside critical times for dormice.
+This thinning in Great Plantation is the conclusion of tree felling that was stopped last year to minimise ground damage.
+We are working quickly to take advantage of a short window of dry weather at the end of the bird breeding season and before wet winter conditions.
 We have created exclusion zones around key butterfly habitat and hope that we might even see more butterfly food plants coming through next year in the areas where stacked timber has suppressed unwanted plant species.
 We will continue to check for wildlife while working and will adapt, pause or suspend work if we find any animal that must be protected.